 1917 - The US enters the First World War.
 Roosevelt builds a solid reputation for his administration of the navy.

-1920 - He wins the Democratic nomination for vice president, running with presidential nominee James M. Cox, but the Democrats lose the elections to the Republicans.
-Roosevelt returns to private life.
+1920 - He wins the Democratic nomination to stand as the party's candidate for vice president, running with presidential nominee James M. Cox.
+When the Republican candidates win the vote, Roosevelt returns to private life.

 1921 - He contracts poliomyelitis (polio) while on vacation at Campobello Island, New Brunswick, Canada, in August.
 For a time he is almost completely paralysed.
-He will never fully regain the use of his legs and will spend most the remainder of his waking life in a wheelchair.
+He never fully regains the use of his legs and spends most the remainder of his waking life in a wheelchair.
 While he recovers Eleanor becomes his public voice.

-1928 - He again nominates Smith for president.
+1928 - Roosevelt again nominates Smith for president.
 Smith, in turn, convinces Roosevelt to run to replace him as governor of New York State.
-Roosevelt wins the governorship but Smith loses the presidency.
+Smith wins the nomination but loses the presidency.
+Roosevelt wins the governorship.
 As governor Roosevelt introduces various social reforms, including tax relief for farmers and public development of electric power.
 He is reelected governor in 1930 with the biggest majority on record.